 The recipes in Cake Magic! are so versatile!
 Not only are there tons of different combinations of flavors, but the author has included gluten-free and vegan options on EVERY recipe!
 And the nutty recipes include alternatives too—say substituting almond butter for peanut butter.
 Such versatility in these recipes to suit just about anyone who loves a good cake!
 The cookbook itself has three colored ribbons so you can keep track of where the different recipes for each part are in the book, making it easier to make each recipe.
 You can read more about author Caroline Wright in this interview.

 Now to the cake!
 Here’s the recipe for the Peanut Butter Pretzel Cake so you can give it a try for yourself.

-- Unsalted butter at room temperature, for greasing the pans
+- 1 tablespoon unsalted butter at room temperature, for greasing the pans

 - 4 cups dry Cake Magic!
 Cake Mix see below, whisked well before measuring

-- ¾ cup full-fat plain yogurt preferably not Greek yogurt
+- ¾ cup plain yogurt full-fat (not low fat), preferably not Greek yogurt

 - ½ cup smooth peanut butter

 - 1 cup unsalted butter , melted and cooled, or 1 cup vegetable oil

 For the Vanilla Syrup